dart-atom/dart/_posts/2014-01-03-getting-started.md

 The `dartlang` plugin will attempt to auto-locate the Dart SDK.
-If it fails, you can adjust your operating system's `PATH` settings and manually run the SDK auto-locate command (`auto locate sdk`).
+If it fails, you can adjust your operating system's `PATH` settings and manually run the SDK auto-locate command (`'auto locate sdk'`).
 Or, you can configure the SDK's path in `dartlang` settings section.

 In addition, the `autocomplete-plus` plugin has settings that are useful to